 The reason for the crimes was that Jewell ‘needed’ the money to fund her drug habit.
 However, the judge in the case felt a prison sentence was the appropriate punishment for such heinous crimes against vulnerable members of society.
 He said, “You have a dreadful record of dishonesty.”
 Unfortunately, this is something that many drug addicts can be accused of.
 They are consumed by their need for the drug they are addicted to and will lie and cheat to ensure they obtain it.
 Drugs can destroy the affected person and those around them; however, there is help out there for those who want it.

-Addiction Helper is a free and independent website from which those affected by drug addiction can seek help.
+Addiction Helper is a free and confidential website from which those affected by drug addiction can seek help.
 We have a team of experts ready to take your call and offer encouragement and advice to those who require it.
 It is better to get help sooner rather than later to avoid resorting to crime to fund addiction.
 For some addicted individuals such as Michelle Jewell this is too late and they will have to pay for their crimes.
 Do not let this happen to you.
 Contact us right now for help on getting your life back on track.